Support Our Mission

 Fight for Change

 On September 28, 2000, USDA settled the lawsuit and agreed to begin the rulemaking process to grant protection of birds, rats, and mice, which included solicitation of comments from all stakeholders to assure that the regulations are enforceable.
 This agreement with USDA, granting birds, rats, and mice protection under the AWA, was hailed as one of the Top Ten Victories for Animals in 2000.

 Although the majority of the scientific community supported protection for these animals, a few biomedical research interest groups, including the National Association for Biomedical Research (NABR), an animal research lobbying organization, persuaded politicians to block the implementation of the settlement.
 Later, an amendment to the 2002 Farm Bill (Farm Security and Rural Investment Act of 2002), specifically excluded “birds, rats (of the genus Rattus), and mice (of the genus Mus) bred for use in research.”

 The USDA notified the public in June 2004 that it had amended the AWA regulations to reflect this change to the law.
 The USDA also began to solicit comments to begin regulating those birds, rats, and mice, not bred for research, who are covered by the AWA.

 USDA to Regulate Birds

-As a result of a lawsuit brought by AAVS and the Avian Welfare Coalition, a court order issued in May, 2020 requires USDA to complete rulemaking to protect birds, a process that the agency began 16 years ago.
-USDA’s failure to provide coverage for these animals has allowed birds nationwide to needlessly suffer in commercial industries covered by the AWA, particularly in exhibition, breeding, and the pet trade.
+As a result of a lawsuit brought by AAVS and the Avian Welfare Coalition (AWC), a court order issued in May, 2020 required USDA to complete rulemaking to protect birds, a process that the agency originally began in June, 2004.
+USDA’s failure to provide coverage for these animals has allowed birds nationwide to needlessly suffer in commercial industries regulated by the AWA, particularly in exhibition, breeding, and the pet trade.
+USDA enacted final regulations on February 21, 2023, with current licensees and registrants required to comply by August 20, 2023 and new AWA licensees and registrants by February 21, 2024.